plusserver/docs/content/en/cloudhub/topbar/settings/_index.md

 ## Where to find it?

-My account is available in CloudHub under **"Settings"**.
+My account is available in CloudHub under ["Settings"](https://cloudhub.plusserver.com/settings).
 This can be accessed by clicking on your email address in the top right-hand corner of the top bar and then selecting the "Settings" menu item.

 ![Settings in the topbar](img/settings-topbar.png)